duranchen/duranchen.github.io/_posts/nce/exercise.md

 ### Composition
 Jeremy was amused by Jenney's answer. he explained why everybody laughed. some time later there was an another reception, Jeremy was invite to make a speech too, but this time the speech was not funy. as soon as he finished, jenny asked him why no one laughed.

+## Lesson 65

+### Summary writing
+after having decide to take some presents to a children's hospital, the circus owner, Jimmy Gates, dressed up as Father Christmas and set off down the main street of the city riding an elephant called Jumbo.
+On being told that he was holding up the traffic, Jimmy agreed to go a side street, but Jumbo refused to move, so fifteen policemen had to push him off the main street. as he had a good record, however, Jumbo was not arrested.

+### Composition
+The children were waiting at the hospital, When Jimmy and the guard of honour arrived, the children gave them  a great welome.
+Jimmy gave presents to the childrens, they rode on Jumbo, it was time to leave, Jumbo refused to move again.

+## Lesson 66
+### Summary writting
+the Lancaster bomber was not badly damaged when it crashed on a remote island in the south Pacific.
+Then the wreck remained undisturbed until it was accidentally rediscovered.
+The French authorities had the plane packaged and moved in parts back to France where a group of enthusiasts will be having it restored.
+They will have to have three engines rebuilt, but the fourth engine still in perfect condition because a colony of bees had turned the engine into a hive and it was totally perserved in beeswax.

+### Composition
+When the Lancaster bomber crashed it was not too badly damaged, but the island was so remote that the plane remained undisturbed for more than twenty years.
+Now some enthusiasts who are absolutely delighted in France plan to have the plane restored.
+They will only need to have three of engines rebuilt because the forth engine is preserved in beeswax and it is still sweet as honey.